lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 **Recommendations**

 Create the staging tables as heap tables, which are not indexed.
-The queries to create the production tables will result in a full table scan, so there is no reason to index the staging tables.
+The queries that create the production tables will result in a full table scan, so there is no reason to index the staging tables.

 Create the production tables with clustered columnstore indexes, which offer the best overall query performance.
 Columnstore indexes are optimized for queries that scan many records.
 Columnstore indexes don't perform as well for singleton lookups (that is, looking up a single row).
 If you need to perform frequent singleton lookups, you can add a non-clustered index to a table.
 Singleton lookups can run significantly faster using a non-clustered index.
 However, singleton lookups are typically less common in data warehouse scenarios than OLTP workloads.

 PolyBase automatically takes advantage of parallelism in the warehouse.
 The load performance scales as you increase DWUs.
 For best performance, use a single load operation.
-There's no need to break up the input data into chunks and perform multiple concurrent loads.
+There is no performance benefit to breaking the input data into chunks and running multiple concurrent loads.

-PolyBase can read gzip compressed files.
+PolyBase can read Gzip compressed files.
 However, only a single reader is used per compressed file, because uncompressing the file is a single threaded operation.
 Therefore, avoid loading a single large compressed file.
 Instead, split the data into multiple compressed files, in order to take advantage of parallelism.

-Clustered columnstore tables do not support varchar(max), nvarchar(max), or varbinary(max) data types.
-In that case, consider heap or clustered index.
+Clustered columnstore tables do not support `varchar(max)`, `nvarchar(max)`, or `varbinary(max)` data types.
+In that case, consider a heap or clustered index.
 You might put this data into a separate table.

-In addition, PolyBase supports a maximum column size of varchar(8000), nvarchar(4000), and varbinary(8000).
+In addition, PolyBase supports a maximum column size of `varchar(8000)`, `nvarchar(4000)`, and `varbinary(8000)`.
 If you have data that exceeds these limits, one option is to break the data up into chunks when you export it, and then reassemble the chunks after import.
 Another option is to use bcp or bulk insert to load the files.
-However, this will be significantly slower than using PolyBase, because they don't take advantage of parallelism in the warehouse.
+However, this will be significantly slower than using PolyBase, because it doesn't take advantage of parallelism in the warehouse.

 ### Load the semantic model

 Load the data into a tabular model in Azure Analysis Services.
 In this step, you create a semantic data model by using SQL Server Data Tools (SSDT).
 You can also create a model by importing it from a Power BI Desktop file.
 Because SQL Data Warehouse does not support foreign keys, you must add the relationships to the semantic model, so that you can join across tables.

 ### Use PowerBI to visualize the data

 When PowerBI connects to a data source, you can either import the data into PowerBI or use DirectQuery, which sends queries directly to the data source.
-When connecting to Azure Analysis Services, we recommend DirectQuery because is does not require copying data into the PowerBI model.
-Also, when using DirectQuery, results are always consistent with the latest source data.
+When connecting to Azure Analysis Services, we recommend DirectQuery because it doesn't require copying data into the PowerBI model.
+Also, using DirectQuery ensures that results are always consistent with the latest source data.
 For more information, see [Connect with Power BI](/azure/analysis-services/analysis-services-connect-pbi).

 **Recommendations**